cloud-native-toolkit/site-developer-guide/docs/learning/dev-setup.md

 # Cloud-Native Toolkit Developer Setup

 Before starting the learning activities, you need to setup your development environment.
-The choice of Kubernets/OpenShift cluster will determine what tools and setup you need to have in place.
+This section assumes you have the development tools for your preferred programming language already installed.
+It only covers the tooling for the Cloud-Native Toolkit.

 ## Prerequisites